JuliaLang/julia/doc/manual/parallel-computing.rst

 A file can also be preloaded on multiple processes at startup, and a driver script can be used to drive the computation::

     julia -p <n> -L file1.jl -L file2.jl driver.jl

+Each process has an associated identifier.
+The process providing the interactive julia REPL prompt, always has an id equal to 1.
+As also would the the julia process running the driver script in the example above.
+All the other processes (also known as worker processes, or just workers) have their own unique ids.
+Workers are defined as all processes other than the driving process(id of 1).
+When no additional processes are started, the driving process is also deemed to be a worker.

+The base Julia installation has in-built support for two types of clusters:

+    - A local cluster specified with the ``-p`` option as shown above.

+    - And a cluster spanning machines using the ``--machinefile`` option.
+This uses ``ssh`` to start the worker processes on the specified machines.

+Functions ``addprocs``, ``rmprocs``, ``workers`` and others, are available as a programmatic means of adding, removing and querying the processes in a cluster.

+Other types of clusters can be supported by writing your own custom ClusterManager.
+See section on ClusterManagers.

 Data Movement
 -------------